Gile987/BMI-Calculator/README.md

 - Lines 31 and 32 in *index.html* allow you to switch between two JS files.
 - app.js = functional JS
 - appo.js = OOP JS
+- appi.js = OOP JS - using more than one class